cryptogogue/vol-cardmotron-js/README.md

 #### LAYOUTS

 A layout is a series of drawing subcommands that, when executed, compose an SVG.
-Unline most other directives, the layout directive expects a multi-row hierarchy of subcommands.
+Unlike most other directives, the layout directive expects a multi-row hierarchy of subcommands.

 For ease of use, the parameters of the layout directive and each of its subcommands are collected into a single row.
 This means that not all cells of all rows in a layout will be used by each subcommand, or even by the layout directive itself.

-Here is the list of all parameters names and their typical use by whatever commands accept them.
+Here is the list of all parameter names and their typical use by whatever commands accept them.
 A more detailed discussion of each individual command follows.

 *All Parameters*